John Glenn Boulevard

 John Glenn Boulevard is an arterial road serving the northwestern suburbs of Syracuse, New York, mainly Liverpool, Baldwinsville, and Clay.
-As currently constructed, it extends 4.11 mi from Interstate 690 (I-690) in Geddes to Buckley Road in Clay.
-In Onondaga County, the road is officially designated as the unsigned County Route 81 (CR 81).
+As currently constructed, it extends 4.11 mi from Interstate 690 (I-690) in Geddes to Buckley Road in Clay entirely in Onondaga County.
+The road is officially designated as the unsigned County Route 81 (CR 81).

 Route description

 John Glenn Boulevard begins at a modified directional T interchange with I-690 in Geddes.
 The westbound lanes also include a ramp to the northbound of New York State Route 48 (NY 48), which also terminates at the intersection with I-690.
 Heading eastbound, the boulevard has a railroad crossing before reaching an at-grade intersection with Farrell Road roughly half a mile later.

 For the remainder of the roadway, John Glenn Boulevard passes over the Onondaga Lake connector to the Seneca River/Erie Canal and has at-grade intersections with NY 370 and CR 57 (the former NY 57), in addition to a couple of apartment complex entryways, before terminating at Buckley Road (CR 46) in Clay, New York.

 Throughout its length, the boulevard is a divided highway and has a speed limit between 40 and 55 mph, also passing by several suburban neighborhoods, apartment complexes, and industrial complexes.